lupyuen/zig-bl602-nuttx/README.md

 # Zig Type Reflection

-ZigLang Type Reflection ...
+Zig Type Reflection ...
 Can we use it to generate a Structured Call Graph for C Libraries ...
 Like for #LoRaWAN? 🤔

 This Zig Program imports the LoRaWAN Library from C and dumps out the LoRaWAN Types and Functions...